ghenmelo/vial-form-builder-backend/README.md

 🔗 **Live API**: [https://vial-form-builder-backend-3.onrender.com](https://vial-form-builder-backend-3.onrender.com)
 📄 **Swagger Documentation**: [https://vial-form-builder-backend-3.onrender.com/api](https://vial-form-builder-backend-3.onrender.com/api)

+> ⚠️ **Note:** The server may take a few seconds to respond after the first request.
+This happens because Render uses a free-tier deployment that goes into sleep mode when not in use.

 ---

 ## 📌 Notes

 - All schemas are defined using TypeBox and validated using AJV.
 - Error handling follows a consistent structure using a custom `ApiError` class.

+---

 ## 🚀 Running Locally